yoonaa54/public_breakthrough_flutter/assets/markdown/courseAction0.md

     echo "hello from the terminal"
 ```

+## Basic terminology

+`terminal` - you might know this as a command prompt or cmd window or something similar

+## Using the terminal with this course

 Where such commands are listed, you can either:
 - read & type them to a terminal by hand

 or:

-- copy them to the clipboard using buttons at the bottom of the page (scroll down if you don't see them)
+- copy them to the clipboard using buttons at the bottom of the page (scroll down if you don't see them at the bottom of this page)
-- paste them into a terminal, using Ctrl+Shift+V or Cmd+V depending on your operating system
+- paste them into a terminal, using `Ctrl+Shift+V` or `Cmd+V` depending on your operating system.
+If you are more comfortable with the mouse, right-click & `Paste` may be available.

 __Before moving on, bookmark or write down this url, so you can get back here later.__